-The part of Annapurna and Mustang Region Trek!
+The part of the Annapurna and Mustang Region Trek!

-Jomsom Muktinath Trek is a holy trek to Muktinath – a popular religious hub that is full of thrill, adventure and natural glories.
-Walk up to Muktinath and endeavour the beauty that lies in Annapurna massif.
-The striking views of mountains in Annapurna chain along with beautiful arts and architecture engraved in temples; you will be enthralled by the beauty of nature as you walk through the wild landscape, charming villages and deepest gorge in the world – Kaligandaki gorge.
+Jomsom Muktinath Trek is a holy trek to Muktinath – a popular religious hub that is full of thrill, adventure, and natural glories.
+Walk up to Muktinath and experience the beauty that lies in the Annapurna massif.
+The striking views of mountains in the Annapurna chain, along with beautiful arts and architecture engraved in temples, you will be enthralled by the beauty of nature as you walk through the wild landscape, charming villages, and the deepest gorge in the world – Kaligandaki gorge.

 The trek to Muktinath and Jomsom goes through the same popular route of Ghorepani Poon Hill Trek till Ghorepani.
 We start from the foothills of Annapurna region and pass various charming ethnic settlements in between.
 We walk through the dense rhododendron forests that will lead us to a popular view point at Ghorepani Poon Hill.
 As we reach there, we will be rewarded with the fascinating views of mountains like Annapurna I, II, III, IV, Annapurna South, Hiunchuli, Mt.
 Dhaulagiri, Mt.
 Macchapucchre, Mt.
 Tukuche and many other neighbouring peaks.